 Seeking the best of the best?
 Look into Savannah College of Art and Design to obtain your degree in Textile & Apparel Studies.
 The location in a big city is tremendous for young people seeking ample chances for networking, experience, and life.

 Florida State University is one of the best schools in the country for Textile & Apparel Studies.
-Graduates from the Textile & Apparel Studies major at Florida State University get 0.6% above the the average college graduate in this field.
+Textile Studies graduates from Florida State University get an earnings boost of around 13.1% over the average earnings of Textile Studies majors.
 This school has one of the largest student bodies in Florida.

 It is hard to find a better school than Fashion Institute of Technology if you wish to study Textile & Apparel Studies.
-Soon after getting their bachelor's degree, Textile Studies students usually earn about $47,162 in the first five years of their career.
+Soon after getting their bachelor's degree, Textile Studies students usually earn about $39,900 in the first five years of their career.
 The setting in a significant city is wonderful for students seeking out considerable prospects for social networking, experience, and discovery.

 It's difficult to beat Iowa State University if you want to study Textile & Apparel Studies.
+Graduates from the Textile & Apparel Studies major at Iowa State University get 8.0% more than the average college grad in this field.
 Placed in Ames, Iowa, this college is a strong final choice for students who enjoy the thrills of a major city.

 Any student pursuing a degree in Textile & Apparel Studies has to check out Indiana University - Bloomington.
-Students who graduate from this program report average early career wages of $39,365 and mid-career wages of $68,685.
+Students who graduate from this program report average early career wages of $44,500 and mid-career wages of $44,500.
 This school has one of the largest student bodies in Indiana.